Building your own eFinder is relatively easy. Just a little soldering is required and a box drilled and cut to take the display.

 assorted small screws and nuts.

 Thats it!
-(All these parts are available from the Pi Hut)
+(Most of these parts are available from the Pi Hut)

 Wiring